Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 ---
 ***[Get to know me and my academic blog.](https://zedongwang.netlify.app/post/getting-started/)***

-Let us start the first post with the core of deep learning, backpropagation algorithm.
+Let us kick off my first post of *Details* series with the core of deep learning, backpropagation algorithm.
 I would expain the mathematical details of backprop elaborately in the following order:

 * **Jacobian and Hessian matrix.**
 * **Backward differentiation with Jacobian matrix.**
 * **General Backpropagation algorithm.**
 * **Others to be updated.**

+[Coming soon.]